AllenPeng0209/Rebloom/README.md

 > 🤲 Your compassionate AI companion for mental health and personal growth

 Rebloom is an AI-powered mental health companion app that provides personalized, accessible, and judgment-free therapeutic support.
-Built with React Native and Expo, inspired by the success of Ash (Slingshot AI) and designed to democratize mental health care.
+Built with React Native and Expo, inspired by the success of Dolphin (Slingshot AI) and designed to democratize mental health care.

 ## 📱 Features